IMProject/.github/profile/README.md

 \
 [IMBootloader](https://github.com/IMProject/IMBootloader) is a bootloader with different features:
 - accepts <b>signed</b> Firmware
+- it is secure.
+It uses encrypted communication for firmware and bootloader update
+- it can copy and run Firmware directly from RAM
+- it is  <b>self updatable </b>
 - enters in bootloader over FLASH segment
 - enters in bootloader over RAM segment
 - enters in bootloader with button
-- it can copy and run Firmware directly from RAM
-- it is  <b>self updatable </b>
 - <b>CRC32</b> protected communication with IMFlasher
 - capable of enabling <b>read protection</b> (RDP)
 - capable of disabling read protection (RDP)